Basty6767/9magnesiumcs3/q1/classObjectUML.md

 ## Design Explanation

 ### Why did you choose this class?
-  #### I chose VNL Teams because I am a big fan of the sport volleyball and I play it nearly everyday on the court near dorm 1.
+     - I chose VNL Teams because I am a big fan of the sport volleyball and I play it nearly everyday on the court near dorm 1.
 I also enjoy watching matches of the international level players because of the long, intense rallies they have.

 ### Which property is the most important?
 Why?
--
+    - For me, I think the ranking is the most important because it reflects on the teams performance in the league.
+It also determines whether the team is qualified for the quarterfinals and finals.

 ### Which method is the most useful?
 Why?
+    - I think the subPlayer method is the most important because if used correctly, coaches can create several different strategies based on the players that they put onto the court.
+It is also essential for players to be subbed out during matches in order for them to rest and not be exhausted after just 1 set.